deux99/AT-Digital/README.md

 Project Overview
 This is a NEXTJS application built with Tailwind CSS for AT Digital's internship program.
-It serves as a demonstration of your front-end development skills using these modern technologies.
+It serves as a demonstration of my front-end development skills using these modern technologies.

 Installation
 Prerequisites: